Usk: Demographics

 The resident population of the town in 2011 was 2,834.
 In 2021, the population of Usk was recorded 2,600 (rounded to the nearest 100).
 Of this, 30.3% were between the ages of 45 and 64, above the county average of 29.7%.
 The largest ethnic group is White who make up 96.9% of the population, matching the county average, with the second largest being Asian/Asian British with 1.7% of the population, above the county average of 1.3%.
 The largest religious group is Christianity at 51.4%, above the county average of 48.7%, with the second largest being No religion with 39.5% of the population, below the county average of 43.4%.

 6.8% of the population are recorded as being able to speak Welsh.

 Administration

 The town is administered by Monmouthshire County Council and a town council.
 The Usk electoral ward, coterminous with the community, is represented by one county councillor.

 Notable people

 The town was the birthplace of the priest and chronicler Adam of Usk, around 1352.
 In 1679 Usk was the site of the martyrdom of Jesuit father David Lewis, who was hanged for his alleged part in the fictitious Popish Plot conspiracy of Titus Oates.

-In 1823 Llanbadoc, just across the river from Usk, was the birthplace of Alfred Russel Wallace, a notable proponent of the theory of evolution.
+In 1823, Llanbadoc, just across the river from Usk, Alfred Russel Wallace was born, a notable proponent of the theory of evolution.
 In November 2021 Bill Bailey, a fervent admirer, unveiled a bust of Wallace, sculpted by Felicity Crawley, in Twyn Square.